 Olivia studied Geography at UCL, where she focused on overseas development.
 She has previously undertaken a range of policy and project management work for a number of civil society organisations.
-She has volunteered extensively, including setting up and leading projects for women and young people in the UK and abroad.
+She has extensive volunteer experience, which includes setting up and leading projects for women and young people nationally and internationally.
 She holds the APMP project management qualification.

 Paola is an experienced professional with a track record as a senior financial analyst in private/listed companies and public institutions in the UK, Switzerland and Italy.
 She has 15 years’ experience as a volunteer coordinator of an international camp for children of immigrant families.
 She strives to cultivate her passion for improving the wellbeing of women for a better and more peaceful world.

-A digital and innovation executive with experience in both industry and consulting environments.
-Ami has a track record in helping organisations achieve customer and commercial outcomes through strategic reframing of business models, design of new propositions and impactful delivery of complex transformation initiatives.
+Ami is a digital and innovation executive with experience in both industry and consulting environments.
+She has a track record in helping organisations achieve customer and commercial outcomes through strategic reframing of business models, design of new propositions and impactful delivery of complex transformation initiatives.
 She has built up extensive global experience, having worked with colleagues and clients across Europe, the US, South America and Asia.

 Modupe Da Silva